angular/angular/packages/compiler/design/architecture.md

 ### The Ivy Compilation Model

-Broadly speaking, The Ivy model is that Angular decorators (`@Injectable`, etc) are compiled to static properties on the classes (`ngInjectableDef`).
+Broadly speaking, The Ivy model is that Angular decorators (`@Injectable`, etc) are compiled to static properties on the classes (`ɵprov`).
 This operation must take place without global program knowledge, and in most cases only with knowledge of that single decorator.

 The one exception is `@Component`, which requires knowledge of the metadata from the `@NgModule` which declares the component in order to properly generate the component def (`ɵcmp`).
 In particular, the selectors which are applicable during compilation of a component template are determined by the module that declares that component, and the transitive closure of the exports of that module's imports.